 When repairs are needed, the property management company will handle all aspects of this maintenance.
 They will find a suitable contractor or use in-house staff, and they will often oversee the quality of work.
 You will be billed for this work.

 Using a property management company to handle repairs is not a cost-efficient way to manage your rental houses.
 The management company has no incentive to keep the costs low because the landlord pays the bill.
-It is much easier for them to have a stable of workers and send out the first qualified person, regardless of cost.
+It is much easier for them to have a stable of workers or send out the first qualified person, regardless of cost.
 An essential aspect of managing rental properties is managing the operating expenses, and once you engage a property management company, you have lost control of this crucial task.

 Collecting Rent